 To learn more about how much compensation your PTSD case may be worth, please check our “Settlement Calculator.”

-If you have suffered trauma after a car accident and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you have suffered trauma after a car accident call now (855) 781-7747 for a free consultation with one of our experienced personal injury lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.